yw652/micron-client/README.md

 ## Spot

-- should be used in a shared fashion to prevernt constant socket connection overhead
+- should be used in a shared fashion to prevent constant socket connection overhead

 ```javascript
 let micron = require('micron-client');